What is the adoption procedure?

 Someone else has placed a deposit on the pet I want.
 Can I place a deposit on the same pet?

-Only one potential adopter can place a $20 non-refundable deposit on a shelter dog or cat during the required hold period prior to adoption.
-However, you may place your name on the pet.
-If the first potential adopter does not step forward to adopt the pet, you will be contacted and given the opportunity to take your new family member home.
+Only one potential adopter can place a $20 non-refundable and non-transferable deposit on a dog or cat during the required hold period prior to adoption.

-Which pets are required to wear a Pet Registration Tag?
+Which pets are required to wear a Rabies Tag?

-Broward County’s animal ordinance requires all dogs and cats to wear an official Broward County Pet Registration Tag.
+Broward County’s animal ordinance requires ALL dogs and cats to wear an official Broward County Rabies Tag.
 Ferrets are not required to wear a county tag.
-Guard dogs and dogs declared dangerous dogs are required to wear a special Pet Registration Tag.
+Guard dogs and dogs declared dangerous dogs are required to wear a special Registration Tag.
+There is now a $600 fine for dogs and cats that are not vaccinated against rabies and registered with the County.

 First and foremost, it is used to help Broward County Animal Care reunite lost pets with their owners.
-Animal and owner information is entered into our Registratoin database.
-If a dog or cat with a Pet Registration Tag enters our shelter or we receive a phone call from a resident who has found a pet with a registration, the tag helps us access the owner’s information, so that we can contact them to claim their pet.
+Animal and owner information is entered into our Registration database.
+If a dog or cat with a Rabies Tag enters our Adoption Center, or we receive a phone call from a resident who has found a pet with a registration, the tag helps us access the owner’s information, so that we can contact them to claim their pet.

-Your purchase of a Pet Registration Tag for your animal helps other shelter pets, too.
-Funds received from the sale of Pet Registration Tags go to provide food, care and important medical treatments for shelter pets, and $2.00 from every Pet Registration sold funds Broward County SPOT (Stop Pet Overpopulation Together) spay/neuter program.
+Your purchase of a Rabies Tag for your animal helps other shelter pets, too.
+Funds received from the sale of Rabies Tags go to provide food, care and important medical treatments for shelter pets, as well as spay/neuter programs.

 My pet has a microchip (and/or a tattoo).
-Does he still need a Pet Registration Tag?
+Does he still need a Rabies Tag?

-Does my indoor pet need a Pet Registration Tag?
+Does my indoor pet need a Rabies Tag?

 How do I check my pet’s registration information and update it, if necessary?